Dhakshayini1004/Cpp_Exp2_DataTypes_StorageClass/README.md

 ---

-## Sample Output
--STATIC
-Address of func variable a     : 0x404194
-Size of variable               : 4
-The variable is                : 1

-Address of func variable a     : 0x404194
-Size of variable               : 4
-The variable is                : 2

-Address of func variable a     : 0x404194
-Size of variable               : 4
-The variable is                : 3

-The variable is                : 5
-Address of global variable a   : 0x404040
+<pre> ### 🧪 Sample Output ``` Address of func variable a : 0x404194 Size of variable : 4 The variable is : 1 Address of func variable a : 0x404194 Size of variable : 4 The variable is : 2 Address of func variable a : 0x404194 Size of variable : 4 The variable is : 3 The variable is : 5 Address of global variable a : 0x404040 ``` </pre>